“Understanding how to increase efficiency through task automation”

 To help you understand which one is right for your company needs, here are the differences between the two.

 » No-Code: recently developed and the most innovative workflow engines.
 Users do not require particular IT training or knowledge.
-The automation of processes and tasks is done by the workflow software as all the coding had been previously done and work behind the scene.
+The automation of processes and tasks is done by the workflow software as all the coding had been previously done and works behind the scene.
 They allow you to obtain results faster, are easier to maintain and more affordable.

 Example of No-Code Workflow Engine: Virtus Flow; KissFlow; Nintex,.